ce1ebrimbor/project-roadwatch/doc/api.md

 This api serves as a repository for the road accidents data published by the French Interior Ministry.
-The main goal was to build a flexible and easy to access api wich will do the **heavy** work such as sorting and filtering of the data.
+The main goal was to build a flexible and easy to access api wich will do the **heavy** work such as sorting and filtering the data.

 The api was implemented according to the [JSON:API v1.0](https://jsonapi.org/format/) specification.